abivia/hydration/README.md

 See `test/ExampleBasicTest.php` for a working example.

-Selectively Convert Objects to Associative Arrays
+## Selectively Convert Objects to Associative Arrays
----

-The `json_decode()` method has an option to force conversion of objects to arrays, but there is no way to get selective conversion.
+The `json_decode()` method has an option to force conversion from object to array, but there is no way to get selective conversion.
 Hydration can do this via a class map to 'array'.
 See `test/ExampleSelectiveArrayTest.php` for a working example.